xLightsSequencer/xLights/README.txt

-   -- enh (keith)  Add progress while generating random effects as it runs slowly and it looks like it has hung -- enh (keith)  Add setup export to models export -- enh (keith)  Add sorting to controller connection column on layout tab -- enh (keith)  Add alernate wiring to candy cane model -- enh (keith)  Add the ability to display twitter account followers in xSchedule -- enh (keith)  Add MQTT user/password support
+   -- enh (keith)  Add progress while generating random effects as it runs slowly and it looks like it has hung -- enh (keith)  Add setup export to models export -- enh (keith)  Add sorting to controller connection column on layout tab -- enh (keith)  Add alternate wiring to candy cane model -- enh (keith)  Add the ability to display twitter account followers in xSchedule -- enh (keith)  Add MQTT user/password support
-   -- bug (keith)  Make candy cane model consistent with arches model in the way it uploads to controller -- bug (keith)  Fix some model groups dont include bottom line of pixels -- bug (dkulp)  Fix layout import not working on OSX -- bug (dkulp)  Fix setup tab right click menu not working ... particularly on OSX -- bug (keith)  Fix image model shrinks to zero size when property changed
+   -- bug (keith)  Make candy cane model consistent with arches model in the way it uploads to controller -- bug (keith)  Fix some model groups don't include bottom line of pixels -- bug (dkulp)  Fix layout import not working on OSX -- bug (dkulp)  Fix setup tab right click menu not working ... particularly on OSX -- bug (keith)  Fix image model shrinks to zero size when property changed